kiber-io/apkd/README.md

 $ apkd -l packages.txt -d
 ```
 ### Batch download of all applications from one developer
+Due to the fact that different stores store the developer's name in different formats (or even do not store it at all), there are several restrictions:
+- Before downloading, you need to find out the developer ID from a specific store using any package name from that developer
+- Simultaneous downloads from different stores are possible only if these stores have the same developer ID (e.g., some IDs match ApkCombo and APKPure)
+- This type of download is not available from all stores (the list of supported stores will be updated whenever possible).
+A list of stores that support this feature can be found in the table at the top of the file

 ```shell
 # Find the developer id in the store you need
 $ apkd -ld -p com.instagram.android -s apkpure